leg-ufpr/legTools/README.md

-Use the `devtools` package (available from [CRAN](http://cran-r.c3sl.ufpr.br/web/packages/devtools/index.html)) to install automatically from this GitLub repository:
+Use the `devtools` package (available from [CRAN](http://cran-r.c3sl.ufpr.br/web/packages/devtools/index.html)) to install automatically from this GitLab repository:

 ```r
 library(devtools)